USCbiostats/EcigJointModel/README.md

 Introduction
 ============

-This vigenette is provided to run the models described in the paper “A joint polytomous logistic regression model for the initiation and cessation of electronic cigarettes and conventional cigarettes with time-dependent covariates in a longitudinal study”.
+This vignette is provided to run the models described in the paper “A joint polytomous logistic regression model for the initiation and cessation of electronic cigarettes and conventional cigarettes with time-dependent covariates in a longitudinal study”.